wildfly/quickstart/ejb-asynchronous/README.md

 What is it?
 -----------

-This is an example to demonstrate the behaviour of asynchronous EJB invocations.
-The methods are invoked by an other EJB inside the server and by a remote client.
-Also an example is included that shows the error handling if the asynchronous method fails.
+This is a quickstart to demonstrate the behavior of asynchronous EJB invocations.
+The methods are invoked by both an EJB in the deployment and by a remote client.
+The quickstart also shows error handling if the asynchronous method invocation fails.

-The example is composed of 2 maven projects, each with a shared parent.
-The projects are as follows:
+The example is composed of 2 maven modules, each with a shared parent.
+The modules are as follows:

-1. `ejb`: This project contains the EJB's and will be deployed to the server
+1. `ejb`: This module contains the EJB's and will be deployed to the server
-2. `client` : This project contains a remote ejb client to show the behaviour
+2. `client` : This module contains a remote ejb client

-The root `pom.xml` builds each of the subprojects in the above order and deploys the archive to the server.
+The root `pom.xml` builds each of the submodules in the above order and deploys the archive to the server.

 System requirements